• Ebook

 4. Serve: Serve hot by itself or with a dollop of whipped cream.

-Storage: I recommend enjoying this recipe as soon as you make it.
+I recommend enjoying this Thick Hot Chocolate as soon as you make it.
 If you choose to store it, allow to cool to room temperature then keep in an airtight container in the refrigerator for up to 3 days.
-Reheat in a small pot on the stove on medium heat, whisking frequently to break up any clumps.

 Do I need to add starch?